 The elevation at Heceta Head reaches 1,000 ft. and is a nesting area for seabirds.

-Visit the websites below for the light station’s history and park information.
-You may also follow the lighthouse on Facebook.
+Visit the websites below for information about the day-use park and more of the lightstation’s history.
+You may also follow news of the lightstation on Facebook.